TomasHubelbauer/arduino-qr/readme.md

 If the chains could somehow be 10 displays long, that would give us a 10×10 display, 100×100 dots, QR level up to 20 (97×97).
 Or QR version 7, double sized.
 Version 20 numeric capacity is 919-2061 and alphanumeric 557-1249.

+### See if Uri will be able to add support for white color dot matrix in Wokwi

+The screenshot as it is now will not scan with the iOS Camera app, but with the red color changed to white, it will.
+I'd like to achieve support for this in the emulator itself so I don't have to adjust the screenshot by hand each time.

+Of course this in no way correlates with whether the dot matrix display QR code will scan in real life or not, I have to build it and see, but I'm already thinking about ordering white displays (if they will be compatible with the driver board I have) to aid scanability of the built device as well.